-The RSS Program provides financial assistance to Medicaid-qualified, Ohio residents to help pay for the cost of adult foster care, adult family care or residential care in an assisted living community.
-The program is intended to be used as a supplement to the assistance already being received by the individual from Social Security, Supplemental Security Income (SSI) or their Disability benefits.
+The Residential State Supplement (RSS) Program provides financial assistance to Medicaid-qualified Ohio residents to help pay for the cost of adult foster care, adult care facilities (adult group homes), or residential care in an assisted living community.
+Please make note, as of January 2018, both adult foster homes and adult care facilities are referred to as residential facilities.
+The RSS program is intended as a supplement to the assistance already being received by the individual from Social Security, Supplemental Security Income (SSI), or Disability benefits.
 Although the RSS benefit is provided to recipients as cash (as opposed to in services), it can only be used towards the cost of their residential care.

-Participants in the RSS program may also apply for Ohio Medicaid's medical benefits that are not otherwise provided by the assisted living community.
+Given participants in the RSS program must be eligible for Ohio Medicaid, they are also able to receive medical benefits that are not otherwise provided by the assisted living community.
 Note that there are different financial limits on Ohio Medicaid for aged, blind and disabled adults.

-Qualifying for the Residential State Supplement and Ohio Medicaid in general requires an individual to meet a variety of eligibility guidelines.
-Applicants are evaluated on their age, need / functional ability and financial resources.
+Qualifying for the Residential State Supplement program and Ohio Medicaid, in general, requires an individual to meet a variety of eligibility guidelines.
+Applicants are evaluated on their age, need / functional ability, and financial resources.

 Age – generally participation in this program is limited to persons aged 60 and older.
 However, an exception is made for persons with a disability, as determined by the Social Security Administration.
 All participants must be at least 18 years of age.

 Need or Functional Ability – applicants must have a need for care.
 For most program participants, this is demonstrated by the fact that they are being discharged from a nursing home or hospital and cannot receive the level of care they require at home.